Common court (Poland): Sąd apelacyjny

 Sąd apelacyjny (translated as appeal court by the Ministry of Justice), as the name suggests, primarily functions in appellate jurisdiction.
-These 11 courts hear appeals from rulings made by a common sąd okręgowy court in its original jurisdiction; additionally, they hear requests to cancel a decision of a Polish arbitration court (article 1208 of KPC), and generally review appeals from rulings of quasi-judicial bodies of some statutory professional regulatory colleges of the so-called self-regulating professions, unless these by law are subject to cassation to the Supreme Court.
+These 11 courts hear appeals from rulings made by a sąd okręgowy in its original jurisdiction; additionally, they hear requests to cancel a decision of a Polish arbitration court (article 1208 of KPC). and generally review appeals from rulings of quasi-judicial bodies of some statutory professional regulatory colleges of the so-called self-regulating professions, unless these by law are subject to cassation to the Supreme Court.
 Each appeal court also has an affiliated disciplinary court hearing in the first instance the majority of charges against common court justices.
-Its verdicts can be appealed to the Disciplinary Chamber of the Supreme Court, with the exception of the most grave cases specified in the Polish Supreme Court Disciplinary Chamber law, heard both in first and in second instance by that Supreme Court chamber.
+Its verdicts can be appealed to the Chamber of Professional Responsibility the Supreme Court, with the exception the gravest cases, heard both in first and in second instance by that Supreme Court chamber.

-Three divisions are normally formed within these courts: the criminal division, the labour and social insurance division and the civil division, which hears appeals from verdicts in civil, family, economic law and intellectual law lawsuits.
-An inspection chamber may also be formed for auditing and oversight of the subordinate courts within the appeal court's jurisdiction (known in Polish as apelacja, not to be confused with another meaning of this word, namely, an appeal).
+Three divisions are normally formed within these courts: the criminal division, the labour and social insurance division and the civil division.
+The latter also hears appeals from verdicts in family, economic law and intellectual property lawsuits.
+An inspection chamber may also be formed for auditing and oversight of the subordinate courts within the appeal court's jurisdiction (known as apelacja, not to be confused with another meaning of this word, namely, an appeal).
 The court is tasked with making a budget of all the courts within its jurisdiction and control the expenditures of the district and regional courts.